Azure/RDS-Templates/README.md

-# RDS-Templates
-ARM Templates for Remote Desktop Services deployments
+# RDS-Templates:  ARM Templates for Remote Desktop Services deployments

-This repository contains latest version of RDS deployment templates.
+This repository contains latest version of RDS deployment templates and DSC resources.